iccv21paper11164/Dataset-of-Mid-Level-Cues/README.md

 Paper ID:11164

 ## Dataset
-We provide a dataset icluding `14 midlevel cues` (332 images for each cue) from a Replica mesh.
+We provide a sample dataset icluding `14 midlevel cues` (332 images for each cue) from a Replica mesh.
 You can download the dataset from [here](https://drive.google.com/file/d/1HgRwEHB-c-5QJ7eVrMZBEZTbnHSPMFUR/view?usp=sharing).

 ## Dataloader
 The code includes a Dataloader that apply necessary transforms for reading in each modality to analytic values.